slazyk/Observable-Swift/README.md

 # Value Observing and Events for Swift

-Swift lacks the powerful Key Value Observing (KVO) from Objective-C. But thanks to clousures, generics and property observers, in some cases it allows for far more elegent observing.
+Swift lacks the powerful Key Value Observing (KVO) from Objective-C. But thanks to closures, generics and property observers, in some cases it allows for far more elegant observing.
 You have to be explicit about what can be observed, though.

 ## Overview

 ### Observables

-Using `Observable<T>` and related clases you can impelement wide range of patterns using value observing.
+Using `Observable<T>` and related classes you can implement wide range of patterns using value observing.
 Some of the features:

 - observable variables and properties
 - short readable syntax using `+=`, `-=`, `<-`, `^`
+- alternative syntax for those who dislike custom operators
 - handlers for _before_ or _after_ the change
 - handlers for `(oldValue, newValue)` or `(newValue)`
 - adding multiple handlers per observable